 The growing impact of climate change, coupled with the critical shift toward a low-carbon economy, presents one of the most demanding challenges of our time.
 Addressing this transformation requires immediate action and collective effort to build a sustainable future for generations to come.
 Over the past year, we have worked relentlessly to guide clients on their sustainable journeys while also taking proactive steps within our own business and operations.

 The transition to net-zero offers significant economic opportunities, driving innovation and job creation through the development of new products, technologies, and services.
 However, to create a fairer and more equitable society, we must ensure that everyone can participate in this emerging green economy.
-This requires providing groups such as students and professors within our communities with access to the essential skills and training required to secure high-quality green jobs.
+This requires providing groups within our communities with access to the essential skills and training required to secure high-quality green jobs.
 Ensuring inclusive access to these opportunities is pivotal for driving sustainable and equitable economic growth.

 In FY24, Deloitte trained nearly 400 individuals from more than 22 nationalities across the Middle East and the UK.
 In the Middle East alone, six training modules were delivered to university students and professors in the UAE, Jordan, and Lebanon.
 This training indirectly impacted over 9,000 individuals in the region, as the participating professors integrated their newly acquired knowledge into their classrooms, creating a powerful ripple effect.